-Nixie clock type 'Frank 3' is a compact design with all components and tubes mounted on a single PCB.
-The efficient use of board space is achieved by using a multiplex design to drive the display tubes.
+Nixie clock type 'IN-8 & NL840 Nixie' is a compact design with all components and tubes mounted on a single PCB.
+The efficient use of board space is achieved by using a 3 X 2 multiplex design to drive the display tubes.
+Two slightly different PCBs cater for 2 tube types:

-The larger tubes for hours and minutes are type IN-12 with a digit height of 18mm.
-The smaller tubes for the seconds are type IN-17 with a digit height of 9mm.
+IN-8 tubes are a plug-in type, with a digit height of 18mm.
 These tubes are Russian in origin and were produced during the 1980's, when the technology was at it's most advanced.
 It is expected that the tubes will last for very many years and should not need replacing.